lyuxianqiang/LFLL-DCU/README.md

 And run 'python train_synf.py'

 When training on the L3F dataset, it is advisable to configure the learning rate to 5e-4 for L3F-20, 1e-4 for L3F-50, and 1e-4 for L3F-100, respectively.
+Or, you can download the modle from the link https://pan.baidu.com/s/13p3O7PXX0aK2Npg0U-SU2g with access code 'zwpy'

 For other datasets, we suggest adapting the learning rate selection strategy based on the average brightness level of the dataset.
 Specifically, a lower learning rate is recommended for datasets with darker overall brightness.